Key takeaways:

 The Ezra Full Body Plus uses a multiparametric MRI and scans up to 14 organs, including a prostate MRI for those who qualify.

-While challenges may arise in result interpretation due to magnet strength and other factors like variability caused due to the expertise of the reader, Ezra addresses these challenges by using state-of-the-art MRI equipment with 3T magnet strength.
+While challenges may arise in result interpretation due to magnet strength and other factors, such as variability arising from different levels of expertise of the reader, Ezra addresses these challenges by using state-of-the-art MRI equipment with 3T magnet strength.
+We also address the problems of reader variability by having your MRI scans reviewed by board-certified and experienced radiologists.

 4. Prostate Biopsy